sparkflows/sparkflows-docs/docs/tutorials/data-engineeringII/retail-data-preparation.rst

 Each record has a fixed number of characters.
 In each record each field consists of fixed number of characters.
 The steps for data parsing and cleaning are as follows:

-- Read in the fixed length record
+- Read in the fixed length record.
-- Filter out invalid records
+- Filter out invalid records.
-- Cast some columns to numeric values
+- Cast some columns to numeric values.

 Group By and Aggregates
 -----------------------